factory-js/factory-js.github.io/CONTRIBUTING.md

    git commit -m 'add a new feature'
    ```

-1. Run linters and tests in the project root before pushing the PR.
+1. Run linters in the project root before pushing the PR.

    ```sh
    pnpm run secretlint